Introduction of Yocto meta layer for Nezha D1

 Published at December 8, 2015 · Piotr Król · 6 min read

 PlatformIO is very interesting project that aim to solve very important problem of configuring deployment environment for embedded systems.
 IMHO good approach is to focus on modularity (various IDE can be used, even Vim) and simplicity (in best case 2 command should be enough to deploy first code).
-Recent years we have explosion of bootstraping applications (ie.vagrant, puppet).
+Recent years we have explosion of bootstrapping applications (ie.vagrant, puppet).
 Most of them seems to follow git-like command line interface and getting a lot of attention from programmers community....

 UEFI Application development in OVMF